-In the opinion of Bond Counsel, based on existing law and assuming compliance with certain tax covenants of the County (i) interest on the Bonds will be excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as an item of tax preference in calculating the alternative minimum tax imposed on individuals under the Code.
+In the opinion of Bond Counsel, interest on the Bonds will be includable in gross income for federal income tax purposes.
+For a more detailed explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "LEGAL MATTERS - Tax Matters" herein.
 Under existing law, the Bonds and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except Tennessee franchise and excise taxes.
 (See "Tax Matters" herein).

-PUTNAM COUNTY, TENNESSEE GENERAL OBLIGATION REFUNDING BONDS, SERIES 2020
+PUTNAM COUNTY, TENNESSEE GENERAL OBLIGATION SCHOOL REFUNDING BONDS, SERIES 2020 (FEDERALLY TAXABLE)

-Dated: February 14, 2020
+Dated: August 7, 2020